 Imagine the leadership team’s frustration at this potentially missed opportunity.
 Perhaps people thought this was ‘just another useless survey?’
 I have a sneaking suspicion that people talk about survey fatigue, but the real reason for their resistance, is fear.
 Hearing the truth can be confronting.
 But we all know that honest feedback is a gift for the leaders prepared to listen and act on it.

-Back to my client’s situation: urgent attention was needed to get a better take-up.
+Back to my customer’s situation: urgent attention was needed to get a better take-up.
 These were my three best practice tips to help them to overcome survey fatigue.

 Start with the five P’s.